New Jersey Warrant Search – Outstanding & Active Warrants in NJ – Us Warrants

 Other legal processes that resemble outstanding warrants and summonses

 A subpoena most closely resembles a summons in terms of its intended purpose.
 Both these judicial orders are meant to command a person to appear in court.
 These orders are also similar to bench warrants when their processes of issuance are compared.
-Subpoenas are issued by the court of its own accord, the same also holds true for bench warrants.
+The court of its own accord issues subpoenas.
+The same also holds true for bench warrants.

-However, these directives are not meant to order a court appearance, they work just like arrest warrants, serving as command to the local law enforcement to detain a person.
+However, these directives are not meant to order a court appearance.
+They work just like arrest warrants, serving as commands to local law enforcement to detain a person.
 As mentioned earlier, bench warrants do not have to be based on an examination filed by an affiant.
 These orders are typically issued against fugitives and any person who has escaped from the law or has not obeyed a court directive.

-Search warrants like bench warrants have to be based on the proving of probable cause in court.
-However, these orders are not issued for the detention or the appearance of a person.
-They are merely meant to allow peace officers to gain entry into a private property and to search it.
+Search warrants like bench warrants have to be based on proving probable cause in court.
+However, these orders are not issued for a person’s detention or appearance.
+They are merely meant to allow peace officers to gain entry into private property and to search it.

 Finding details on arrest records and outstanding warrants from New Jersey

 Of the different types of warrants and legal processes mentioned above, only arrest and bench warrants find their way into the police database.
-Although search warrants are also executed by the cops and are released at their behest, these have to be served within a stipulated period, or they expire.
+Although search warrants are also executed by the cops and released at their behest, they must be served within a stipulated period, or they expire.

 To find information on arrests that have already occurred in the area, it would help to look at the database of inmates maintained by the Department of Corrections.
-Their website and prisoner locator tool is available at http://www.state.nj.us/corrections/pages/index.shtml.
+Their website and prisoner locator tool are available here.

 It is also possible to get crime history information through the New Jersey Bureau of Identification which is an undertaking of the state police.
-To find out more on how to access background reports, go to http://www.state.nj.us/oag/.
-However, you can only request a personal background check through this agency, unless you have the statutory right to access criminal history data.
+Go to the New Jersey Office of Attorney General’s website to learn more about accessing background reports.
+Yet, you can only request a personal background check through this agency unless you have the statutory right to access criminal history data.